1950 AAFC dispersal draft

-On December 9, 1949, the National Football League absorbed three teams from the All-America Football Conference (Cleveland Browns, San Francisco 49ers, Baltimore Colts).
+On December 9, 1949, the National Football League absorbed three teams from the All-America Football Conference (AAFC) (Cleveland Browns, San Francisco 49ers, Baltimore Colts).

-The NFL held a dispersal draft on June 2, 1950 for players from the All-America Football Conference teams of the New York Yankees, Buffalo Bills, Chicago Hornets, and Los Angeles Dons.
+The NFL held a dispersal draft on June 2, 1950 for players from the AAFC teams of the New York Yankees, Buffalo Bills, Chicago Hornets, and Los Angeles Dons.
 Most of the players from the Yankees had already been divided between the New York Giants and New York Yanks (formerly Bulldogs).

 The draft order was determined by the order of finish (worst to best) of the 1949 season.
 Therefore, the draft order was: